TERMS & CONDITIONS

 10.1.3. £99 per month plan – 6 content updates per month, with a 2 working day turnaround.

 10.2.
-We also agree bespoke monthly price plans with some Customers, depending on their requirements.
-If we have made an agreement with you outside of the price plans detailed above, we will document this clearly during sign-up and this will be specified in the Order Form.
+We may also agree bespoke monthly price plans with some Customers, depending on their requirements.
+If we have made such an agreement with you outside of the price plans detailed above, we will document this clearly during sign-up and this will be specified in the Order Form.
+In such circumstances you agree to be bound by the terms of any such agreement as well as these terms and conditions.

 10.3.
-We consider a content update to be an amendment to the content on an existing page of the Website/App such as (among other things):
+We consider a content update to be an amendment to the content on an existing page of the Website/App such as (among other things but not limited to):

 10.3.1. new images to be added / removed on the Website/App;